 Key questions raised

-Will the eligibility starting point be based on total income reported on the MA State Form 1, line 19 or 21, followed by 'total circumstances'?
+Will the eligibility starting point be based on the total income reported on the MA State Form 1, line 19 or 21?

 — Ruth Thomas, Pct TMM4

-Does the local option statute actually permit Town Meeting appropriations to be used for this fund?
+Does the local option statute actually permit Town Meeting appropriations to be used for this fund, or must it be exclusively voluntary donations?

 — Ruth Thomas, Pct TMM4

-Whether the criteria should be set up with consultation from the Select Board, Commission on Disability, Human Services, and Council on Aging.
+Should the criteria be developed in careful consultation with the Select Board, Commission on Disability, Human Services, and Council on Aging?

 Will the eligibility starting point be the total income reported on the MA State Form 1, line 19 or 21, followed by "total circumstances?"
 Ruth Thomas TMM4